simontol/brackets-rpm/README.md

    - `/usr/bin`
    - `/usr/share`

+   Leave the paths that contain subdirectories of those paths, just remove the base filesystem directories.
-   (Get the full list of filesystem paths with `repoquery -l filesystem`.)
+   Get the full list of filesystem paths with `repoquery -l filesystem`.

 After editing the spec file, the (still-running) `rpmrebuild` command should prompt `continue ? (y/N)`.
 Enter `y`.